Importing and exporting customer lists

 In the Import Customers By CSV dialog, click Choose file, and then select your customer CSV file:

-To update any existing customers click Overwrite existing customers that have the same email.
+If you want to update any existing customers, then click Overwrite existing customers that have the same email.

 Export existing customers to a CSV file